 - The night before flying do a hydrating face mask to counterbalance the dry air in the plane and travel trauma we are all so familiar with to the skin.

 - Use a serum with hylauronic acid in before during after after your holiday, this is all about holding moisture within cells.
+Spread a few drops of it on a face mask and leave it on your face, for an even application.
+You might want to use reusable face masks to make this beauty regime a cost-effective one.

 - Plan your skincare for specific destinations and climates.
 If its humid you might not need such a heavy moisturiser but a good cleanser and serum.
 If its dry, invest in a good hydrating moisturiser or hydrating serums.